 Management and general expenses relate to expenses incurred by the Foundation's offices for administration of the various programs and to manage operations of the Foundation.
-Additionally, it includes adjustments in provision of doubtful pledges related to contributions receivables.

 Fundraising activities relate to direct costs to solicit gifts for the Foundation and to carry out events related fundraising and public education.